 Using the setup wizard followed by manual settings:

-- It is best if you are at home so that you can be nearby to your Wi-Fi network (if you use one) otherwise ensure that you have lots of phone network data available to use during the setup and after or high network data charges could be incurred.
+- It is best to start the wizard at home so that you can be nearby to your Wi-Fi network (if you use one) otherwise you will use the data that comes with your phone plan so you need to have lots of phone network data available to use during the setup.
+If you run out of data available high network data charges could be incurred.
 Check with your SIM provider about this.

-- Install an SD Card if you like.
+- Install an SD Card (for more memory) if you like.
 You don’t have to do this, but if your phone supports this you can store more photos and videos and you may be able to store more apps on the phone if needed.

 - Start the phone.

 - Either the startup wizard will run or you may wish to re-set the phone back to factory settings so the wizard will run.
-Remember re-setting always wipes the phone (not the SIM card)
+Remember re-setting always wipes the phone (but not the SIM card)

 - Set the language.

 - If you are using a Wi-Fi data connection choose the Wi-Fi network you use and add any settings requested when prompted.
 You should generally only have to select the Wi-Fi network and put in the password.
 If you are not using a Wi-Fi network skip this step (not recommended, see the notes on data use above)

 - Create or log into your Google account.
 This is best as it connects your phone to a Google account which allows for backups to be done and apps to be maintained.
 You may wish to store your contacts on the Google account as well so that they are available to you wherever you are logged onto that email address on a computer or phone.
 Transferring and backing up your contacts is a separate task not covered in detail here.